lift/lift_26_sbt/scala_210/README.md

 #This folder contains multiple Lift project templates:

+- lift_advanced_bs3 is a more advanced template that shows Bootstrap 3 integration.
+             It uses the Fobo Lift module to provide the integration.

 - lift_basic is a basic Lift application with a built-in user class and nice use of Blueprint CSS and HTML5